ITSGmbH/NetworkDiscover/README.md

 **For now:** Clone the repository on a RaspberryPi, BananaPi or wherever, install rust and compile it.
 Then use the *package/network_discover.service* file to start it via systemd.
 Add the `Environment="DATA_PATH=/data CONFIG_FILE=/data/config.toml"` to the `[Service]` section.
-Build *Network Discover* via `cargo build --release` and copy the binary to `/opt/network_discover/network_discover` or change the path in the service-file.
+Build *Network Discover* via `cargo build --release` and copy the binary `target/release/network_discover` and the folder `static` to `/opt/network_discover/` or change the path in the service-file.

 **Future:** A special image will be provided in the releases for direct install and update.

 ## Configuration

 The Configuration is created automaticall on first start.
-I is stored under `/.config/network_discover/network_discover.toml`
+I is stored under `./config.toml`

 ```toml
 name = 'LocalNet'